how to install proxmox on raspberry pi

 • Login: root

-• Password: the one you set at the beginning of the installation.
+• Password: the same as for your Linux system (you set it at the beginning of this tutorial).

 Finally, you can access the usual interface of Proxmox.
 If you are familiar with it, you probably don’t need me anymore!